stolostron/integrity-shield/docs/README_SIGNING.md

 $ ./scripts/gpg-annotation-sign.sh sample-signer@example.com sample-configmap.yaml
 ```

-Note:  `gpg-annotation-sign.sh` would append the signature annotation to the input YAML file, please back up the original file if necessary.
+Note:  `gpg-annotation-sign.sh` will append the signature annotation to the input YAML file, please back up the original file if necessary.

 You can verify a signed YAML manfiest file by the following script.
 It will show a message like this in case of success.